 Artist and hobby paint

-Artist/hobby paint is considered a hazardous substance and is only accepted for recycling at Washtenaw County's Home Toxics disposal site.
+Artist/hobby paint such as acrylic, tempera, enamel, etc. is considered a hazardous substance and can be taken to Washtenaw County's Home Toxics disposal site for proper disposal.

 Recycle Right!

-Do not put paint in your curbside recycling bin.
-Make sure to not throw away paint that contains toxic chemicals in the general trash.
+Do not put paint in your curbside recycling cart.
+Paint can contaminate an entire load of recyclables, turning them into trash and not recycled.
+Do not throw away paint that contains toxic chemicals in the general trash.
 Paints with toxic chemicals need to be treated as hazardous waste.

-To prevent wasting large amounts of paint, only use small amounts at a time, and always correctly store unused paint, so it does not dry out before you are able to use it all.
+Squeeze out small amounts of paint at a time to ensure that you use it all and always store the unused paint correctly so that it does not dry out before you are able to use it all.

 Accepted at: